B2B AND B2C PRODUCT MANAGEMENT: WHAT’S THE DIFFERENCE?

 CUSTOMERS AND USERS

-It’s not the product manager’s role that makes B2B and B2C different.
+It’s not the digital product manager’s role that makes B2B and B2C different.
 It’s more the nature of the customers.
 Let me briefly explain what I mean:

 On the other hand, with B2B products, you focus on the client and their users.
 In other words, you build products for two personas: those who make purchase decisions (your customers) and the product users (your customer’s employees).
 That’s why balancing between the needs of the two personas in your product roadmap can be challenging.